-\textbf{Digital Twin-Based Sim-to-Real Data Scaling.} To generate more training data from limited real demonstrations while mitigating the sim-to-real gap, many works~\cite{ye2025video2policy,lou2024robogsphysicsconsistentspatialtemporal,yang2025noveldemonstrationgenerationgaussian,xu2025r2rgenrealtoreal3ddata,xue2025demogen} adopt a Real2Sim2Real paradigm built upon a digital twin.
-DexMimicGen~\cite{jiang2025dexmimicgen} supports demonstration-based policy learning by reusing and organizing assets in simulation.
-RoboVerse~\cite{geng2025roboverse} provides larger-scale simulated interactions to promote general manipulation.
-RialTo~\cite{torne2024reconciling} and CASHER~\cite{torne2024robot} integrate real observations with interactive simulation components for policy optimization.
-RoboGSim~\cite{li2025robogsimreal2sim2realroboticgaussian} combines 3D Gaussian Splatting with a physics engine to enable scalable real2sim2real data generation and strong sim-to-real transfer.
-Real2Render2Real~\cite{yu2025real2render2real} uses a phone scan and one human video to render large-scale robot training demos via 3D Gaussian Splatting, avoiding teleoperation and dynamics simulation.
+\textbf{Digital Twin-Based Sim-to-Real Data Scaling.} To generate more training data from limited real demonstrations while mitigating the sim-to-real gap, many works~\cite{ye2025video2policy,lou2024robogsphysicsconsistentspatialtemporal,yang2025noveldemonstrationgenerationgaussian,xu2025r2rgenrealtoreal3ddata,xue2025demogen} adopt a Real-to-Sim-to-Real paradigm built upon a digital twin.
+DexMimicGen~\cite{jiang2025dexmimicgen} supports demonstration-based policy learning by organizing assets in simulation.
+RoboVerse~\cite{geng2025roboverse} provides larger-scale simulated interactions to promote manipulation.
+RialTo~\cite{torne2024reconciling} and CASHER~\cite{torne2024robot} integrate real observations with interactive simulation components.
+RoboGSim~\cite{li2025robogsimreal2sim2realroboticgaussian} combines 3D Gaussian Splatting with a physics engine to enable scalable data generation and strong sim-to-real transfer.
+Real2Render2Real~\cite{yu2025real2render2real} uses a phone scan and one human video to render robot training demos via 3D Gaussian Splatting.
 Additionally, GSWorld~\cite{jiang2025gsworld} enables closed-loop, photo-realistic simulation by combining 3D Gaussian Splatting with physics for reproducible evaluation and sim-to-real policy learning.
-Unlike prior work, we innovatively leverage a digital twin for both scalable data generation and online exploration, systematically serving as an exploration amplifier and guide for efficient real-world RL.
+Beyond using a digital twin in the SFT stage, SGFT~\cite{yin2025rapidly} learns a value function in simulation and uses it to reshape rewards and guide efficient real-world fine-tuning.
+SLAC~\cite{hu2025slac} learns a task-agnostic latent action space in simulation and applies it to downstream real-world RL to improve safety.
+SimLauncher~\cite{wu2025simlauncher} uses a digital-twin–pretrained policy to bootstrap critic learning with simulated and real-world demonstrations, and to provide action proposals during RL.
+Unlike prior work, we do not treat the digital twin merely as a data augmentation tool, but instead leverage it as an exploration amplifier and guide for efficient real-world RL.